UPS workers poised for biggest U.S. strike in 60 years. Here's what to know.

 The major outstanding issue is pay, particularly for part-time UPS workers, who make up 60% of the company's workforce, according to the Teamsters.

-Part-time workers at UPS start at $16.20 an hour, according to the company.
-UPS notes that part-timers make an average of $20 an hour after 30 days on the job, while enjoying the same health care and pension benefits as full-time workers.
+Under the current contract, part-time workers at UPS start at $15.50 an hour.
+(However, under a recent executive order addressing federal contractors, UPS must pay at least $16.20.)
+The company notes that part-timers make an average of $20 an hour after 30 days on the job, while enjoying the same health care and pension benefits as full-time workers.

+However, many part-timers say that their starting pay is far below what full-time UPS workers make for doing the same job.

 "I don't think it's asking anything crazy to have equal pay, doing the same jobs as full-timers inside the building," Flynn said.